-- If your premise needs a new copper line, a technician will be required to attend to complete the copper cabling.
-If you already have an NBN service connection that is active, it is not likely that you’ll need a technician’s visit.
+- If your premises needs a new copper line, a technician will be required to attend to complete the copper cabling.
+If you already have an nbn™ service connection that is active, it is not likely that you’ll need a technician’s visit.

-– For fibre to the home [FTTH/FTTP] – if you require an external box [network termination device] and/or connection box, then an installer is required to attend your premise.
-A network termination device will be installed outside of your premise and the connection device will be installed inside.
+-For Fibre to the Home [FTTH/FTTP] – If you require an external box [network termination device] and/or connection box, then an installer is required to attend your premises.
+A network termination device will be installed outside of your premises and the connection device will be installed inside.

 - What is the time frame for installation?

 - If you require an installer at your premises for an external box to be fitted, the wait time is between 2-3 weeks, but this is determined by the local installer and his time frame.